Events & Training

 The Prosecutor Training Division of the Attorney General’s Office identifies, develops and implements training and resource programs for prosecutors within the State of Mississippi and their supporting personnel.
 In addition, this Division monitors criminal law as it develops in our State Legislature and alerts District Attorneys, City and County Attorneys, Youth Court Prosecutors and Special Assistant Attorneys General.
 Two major conferences and several customized training classes each year provide prosecutors with resources and information that are needed to help prosecutors protect the rights of our citizens who are victimized.

-The 2018 Youth Court Prosecutors Seminar offers Prosecutors 8 hours of continuing legal education, with one hour of ethics.
+The 2018 Spring Prosecutors Conference offers Prosecutors twelve hours of continuing legal education, including one hour of ethics.

 **START BY BELIEVING: EFFECTIVE REPRESENTATION OF VICTIMS OF SEXUAL ASSAULT TRAINING